Advertise with Us!

 - Executes edits and debugs Python code without any external requirements.

 - The default setting may require adjustment before existing projects can be used.

 Type: Python Text editor

-First conceived as an extension for Vim, Sublime text is a generic text editor coded in C++ and Python.
-Since version 2.0 this software supports 44 major programming languages including Python.
-It was first published in 2007 and Jon Skinner is its creator.
+First conceived as an extension for Vim, Sublime Text is a generic text editor coded in C++ and Python.
+Since version 2.0, this software supports 44 major programming languages, including Python.
+It was first published in 2007, and Jon Skinner developed it.
 To create this software, Jon Skinner has adopted three principles:

 - Discreet, minimal interface: we must be able to focus on the text and not a myriad of toolbars;